jhxprajwal/widget-sso/SETUP.md

 1. **Login Flow**:
    - User clicks "Sign in with Microsoft"
-   - Frontend calls backend `/auth/login`
-   - Backend returns Microsoft OAuth URL
+   - Frontend calls backend `/auth/login` to retrieve the Microsoft OAuth URL + CSRF state
    - User is redirected to Microsoft
    - After auth, Microsoft redirects to `/auth/callback`
-   - Backend exchanges code for token, stores user in session
+   - Backend exchanges the code for tokens, builds a profile, and sets an `auth_token` JWT cookie (HttpOnly) for the frontend
    - User is redirected back to frontend home page

 2. **Session Management**:
-   - Backend uses HTTP-only session cookies
+   - Backend stores auth state in the JWT cookie (no server database required for the demo)
-   - Frontend makes authenticated requests with `credentials: 'include'`
+   - Frontend makes authenticated requests with `credentials: 'include'` so the cookie is sent
-   - Session persists until logout
+   - Session persists until logout or until the JWT expires

 3. **Widget OTT Exchange Flow** (fully implemented):
    - User authenticates via Microsoft SSO